 In 2006, a study was published that linked 27 infant deaths to a crib bumper from 1985 – 2005.
 Yes, 27 deaths in 20 years.
 There were over 70 million babies born between 1985 and 2005.
 This study was significant enough to ban crib bumpers in two states, to force retailers to no longer sell crib bedding as a bundle and to also decide that NO soft bedding should be allowed in a crib, including a blanket.

 - Cold medicine – My granddaughter had a head cold, couldn’t breathe very well and was just generally miserable.
 We tried propping her head up and using a humidifier with no luck.
 Every cold medicine I could find was for children 6 years and up and I know I had given my son an over-the-counter medicine when he was little.

 In 2008, the FDA recommended that children under 2 years old should not be given any type of cold medicine.
 It was a recommendation not a requirement and manufacturers responded by changing their packaging to indicate that their product was not suitable for children under 4 years old.
 The AAP recommended waiting until a child was 6 years old and several manufacturers changed their packaging again.

-The FDA recommendation was based on an increase in ER visits from parents with children who had overdosed on cold medicine.
-Children were taking cold medicine unsupervised or parents were either using a large eating spoon to give medicine or they were giving two different types of cold medicine, with doses too close together with both medicines containing acetaminophen.
+The FDA’s recommendation was based on an increase in Emergency Room visits from parents with children who had overdosed on cold medicine.
+Children were taking cold medicine unsupervised or parents were either using a large eating spoon to give medicine; or they were giving two different types of cold medicine with doses too close together with both medicines containing acetaminophen.